fannyrancourt/fannyrancourt.github.io/_posts/2017-09-11-full-segmentation.md

 ---
 layout: post
-title: A full-fledge segmentation pipeline using Keras and Keras-Transform
+title: A segmentation pipeline using Keras and Keras-Transform
 ---

 Here's a basic pipeline which handles data augmentation and allows you to quickly start training.
 In this exemple, `create_model` and `get_paths` should be created by you.